Richard Ashdowne

 In Classics I teach Latin and Greek language to students reading Classics, alongside the faculty’s provision of classes.
 I also teach students reading Classical Archaeology and Ancient History, or Ancient and Modern History who have opted for papers in Latin or Greek Language.

 In Linguistics, I am the organising tutor for Linguistics in Univ, whether as part of the course in Modern Languages and Linguistics, or Psychology, Philsophy and Linguistics.
-I teach two of the three strands of the first-year course, namely General lInguistics and Grammatical analysis, and then the core paper and some options in the finals course, including historical linguistics.
+I teach two of the three strands of the first-year course, namely General linguistics and Grammatical analysis, and then the core paper and some options in the finals course, including historical linguistics.

 Research